MD-11F-RR/Document-SwiftIO/DigitalOut.md

 import SwiftIO

 func main(){

-    let outputPin0 = DigitalOut(.D0)
+    //here's four way of initiating a DigitalOut class

-    //The most simple way of initiating a pin D0, with all other parameters set to default.
+    //1\.
+The most simple way of initiating a pin D0, with all other parameters set to default. let outputPin0 = DigitalOut(.D0)

-    let outputPin1 = DigitalOut(.D1, mode:.openDrain)
-    //Initiate the pin D1 with the output mode openDrain
+    //2\.
+Initiate the pin D1 with the output mode openDrain let outputPin1 = DigitalOut(.D1, mode:.openDrain)

-    let outputPin2 = DigitalOut(.D2, value:True)
-    //Initiate the pin D2 with a High voltage output after initiation
+    //3\.
+Initiate the pin D2 with a High voltage output after initiation let outputPin2 = DigitalOut(.D2, value:true)

-    let outputPin3 = DigitalOut(.D3, mode:.openDrain, value:True)
-    //Initiate the pin D3 with the openDrain mode and a High voltage output after initiation.
+    //4\.
+Initiate the pin D3 with the openDrain mode and a High voltage output after initiation. let outputPin3 = DigitalOut(.D3, mode:.openDrain, value:true)

 }
 ```